aquawicket/DK2/README.md

          It looks like CMakeLists.txt is dependent on DKPlugins/DKCore as well as DKCmake/DKPaths.txt to even prep a build.

          *Thoughts*
-         A. If we have 2 identicle DKROOTS, C:/DK2 and C:/DK3, they will have their own sandboxed homes seperate from eachother
+         Q. If we have 2 identicle DKROOTS, C:/DK2 and C:/DK3, they will have their own sandboxed homes seperate from eachother
-         B. If we tell DK3 to add C:/DK2/DKPlugins to it's list, we now have 2 DKCore folders..
+         Q. If we tell DK3 to add C:/DK2/DKPlugins to it's list, we now have 2 DKCore folders..
 Which will take precidence?
+         ANSWER: DK3/DKPlugins/DKCore is used first since it is local to CMakeLists.txt
+         Q. If we delete the DKPlugins folder in DK3 and run it again, what should happen.
+         ANSWER: DK2/DKPlugins/DKCore is used because DKPlugins is missing and the next DKPLUGINS in the list is used.
+         Q. IF we keep DKPlugins in DK3 and only remove DKCore?
+         ANSWER: DK2/DKPlugins/DKCore is used because DKCore is still missing from plugins and will trickle to the next on the list.
+         Q. If DK2 thur DK10 all have DKPlugins/DKCore except DK6, and we run DK6, which DKCore will it choose.
+         ANSWER.
+If DK2 thru DK10 folders are added to DKPLUGINS, the first in the list will be hit, DK2.
+If DK6 has DKCore, it uses local.